 4 This reliability measure excludes the impacts of Major Event Days (MEDs), with there being on average three MEDs per annum.

 6. Network Options

-Network option costs shown in the report exclude common costs to all options such as pre-project commitment costs, business overheads, contingencies and GST.
+Network option costs shown in this report exclude costs common to all options such as pre-project commitment costs, business overheads, contingencies and GST.

 6.1 Network Options Considered